Skip to main content

 }

-Keep datasets as files in your repository so you can track changes over time and collaborate with your team:
+Store datasets as files in your repository.
+You track changes over time and your team works on them together:

 src/test/resources/